CPS-595/Secure-Password-Manager-System/README.md

 ## High-level Requirements

-The prototype has been made and currently the main website is being built on it it so far the we are working on the authentication part but in the coming sprints we would be using building an extension to enable encryption and decrpytion via  public and private keys.
+The prototype has been made and currently the main website is being built on it so far the we are working on the authentication part but in the coming sprints we would be building an extension to enable encryption and decrpytion via  public and private keys.

 ## Use Case Diagram